MarkTiffan/MarksMovies/README.md

 This is the front end web project built using Razor Pages in ASP.Net Core.
 This is also where you will find the Program.cs, Startup.cs and application.json files.
 ## Configuration and Initial Visual Studio Setup

- 1. You will need to modify the database connection string in **application.json** within the **MarksMovies.RazorPagesUI** project.
+ 1. You may need to modify the database connection string in **application.json** within the **MarksMovies.RazorPagesUI** project.

     The default value to use would be: